 Approximately 97% (June 30, 2020 - 97%) of the Company's sales are denominated in U.S. dollars ("USD").
 The Company periodically enters into forward foreign exchange contracts to manage foreign currency exchange risk related to exposures to the exchange rates for the Canadian dollar.
 Forward contracts are entered into based on projected requirements for converting U.S. to Canadian dollars.
 The Company does not recognize these contracts in the consolidated financial statements when they are entered into, nor accounts for them as hedges.
 Instead, the contracts are marked to fair value at each balance sheet date.
 Changes in fair value are recorded in the consolidated statements of comprehensive income (loss) in foreign exchange gain (loss).
-The fair value of these contracts is included in accounts receivable when in an asset position or accounts payable when in a liability position.
+The fair value of these contracts is included in accounts receivable when in a liability position.

-As at December 31, 2021, the Company had no forward contracts (June 30, 2021 - \$nil).
+As at March 31, 2022, the Company had no forward contracts (June 30, 2021 - \$nil).